International humanitarian law: Violations and punishment

-During conflict, punishment for violating the laws of war may consist of a specific, deliberate and limited violation of the laws of war in reprisal.
+During conflict, punishment for violating the laws of war may consist of a specific, deliberate and limited violation of the laws of war in reprisal—although it has been argued that reprisals against civilians are illegal under customary international law.

 Combatants who break specific provisions of the laws of war lose the protections and status afforded to them as prisoners of war, but only after facing a "competent tribunal".
 At that point, they become unlawful combatants, but must still be "treated with humanity and, in case of trial, shall not be deprived of the rights of fair and regular trial", because they are still covered by GC IV, Article 5.

 Spies and terrorists are only protected by the laws of war if the "power" which holds them is in a state of armed conflict or war, and until they are found to be an "unlawful combatant".
 Depending on the circumstances, they may be subject to civilian law or a military tribunal for their acts.
 In practice, they have often have been subjected to torture and execution.
 The laws of war neither approve nor condemn such acts, which fall outside their scope.
 Spies may only be punished following a trial; if captured after rejoining their own army, they must be treated as prisoners of war.
 Suspected terrorists who are captured during an armed conflict, without having participated in the hostilities, may be detained only in accordance with the GC IV, and are entitled to a regular trial.
 Countries that have signed the UN Convention Against Torture have committed themselves not to use torture on anyone for any reason.

 After a conflict has ended, persons who have committed any breach of the laws of war, and especially atrocities, may be held individually accountable for war crimes through process of law.

+Reparation for victims of serious violations of International Humanitarian Law acknowledges the suffering endured by individuals and communities and seeks to provide a form of redress for the harms inflicted upon them.
+The evolving legal landscape, notably through the mechanisms of international courts like the ICC, has reinforced the notion that victims of war crimes and other serious breaches of International Humanitarian Law have a recognized right to seek reparations.
+These reparations can take various forms, including restitution, compensation, rehabilitation, satisfaction, and guarantees of non-repetition, aimed at addressing the physical, psychological, and material damage suffered by victims.